matec02/UniWork/README.md

 - Projects from **Graduate – Year 1, Semester 2** are written in **English**, as they were completed during my Erasmus exchange.
 - All other coursework, documentation, and materials are written in **Croatian**.

----

-Thank you for visiting!
-Feel free to explore each folder to learn more about the individual projects.